lsst-dm/dmtn-058/index.rst

 - In the current design a large fraction of the key/value pairs for the image headers will originate from static data that will come from configuration files, such as header templates that will be specific to each instrument.
-These can be initialized and/or defined via SAL events.
+These can be initialized and/or defined via DDS/SAL events.
-- Telemetry and Event data from the Camera Control System (CCS), Scheduler and the Telescope Control System (TCS) delivered via DDS/OpenSplice.
-The Header Service will subscribe to a list of telemetry topics from which it will update key/value pairs with real-time values from streams.
+- Telemetry and Event data from the Camera Control System (CCS), Scheduler and the Telescope Control System (TCS) delivered via DDS.
+The Header Service will subscribe to a number of telemetry topics from which it will update key/value pairs with real-time values from streams.
 Examples of this type include information regarding FILTER, TELRA, TELDEC, ImageID, visitID.